liaan/paradox_rw_arduino/README.md

 To use it, simply open serial port, enter your pin code ie 1 2 3 4 and paradox should start setting alarm To do stay arm, press letter "V"

+Connect to paradox bus using https://www.sparkfun.com/products/12009 or your own method.